 Why should brands use thought leadership?

 Thought leadership has proven its value time and time again.
-In one study from Grist 66% of senior level executives noted that they seek out thought leadership material that helps them to stay ahead of emerging trends and make better decisions.
+In one study from Grist, 66% of senior level executives noted they seek thought leadership material that helps them to stay ahead of emerging trends and make better decisions.

 Bottom line?
-Especially in the B2B industry, where purchase decisions are a complex process, thought leadership can help you to stand out.
-One study from Edelman and LinkedIn even showed that many executives awarded business to organizations based on their level of thought leadership -- and such executives were willing to pay a premium price for that organization's product or service.
+Especially in the B2B industry, where purchase decisions are a complex process, thought leadership and B2B PR can help you stand out.
+One study from Edelman and LinkedIn even showed that many executives awarded business to organizations based on their level of thought leadership -- and executives were willing to pay a premium price for an organization's product or service.

 But enough with the whats and whys.
-Let's get into the trends that currently impact thought leadership, and what you need to do in response to the trends.
+Let's get into the trends that currently impact thought leadership and personal branding, and what you need to do in response to the trends.

 It's easy to understand how people must feel -- with so many stories surfacing about how brands have cut corners.
 It's no wonder that people look at business leaders with a skeptical eye.